adao/amazon_reunds/README.md

 AR_USERNAME='email' AR_PASSWORD='password' mix run -e "AR.get_order_summary()"
 ```

-and it outputs the orders in which the aggregated totals of the two used methods did not match up.
+which outputs the orders in which the aggregated totals of the two methods do not match up.

-The first method uses the transaction history as listed on Amazon.
+The first method uses the transaction history listed on Amazon.

-The second method uses the 'Grand Total' and 'Refund' fields on the Order Details page.
+The second method uses the 'Grand Total' and 'Refund' fields from the Order Details page.